Xcel Energy has accelerated its energy engine in utility markets

 across the US.
 The utility holding company distributes electricity

-in eight states through four regulated utilities; Colorado and
+states through four regulated utilities; Colorado and

 Minnesota account for most of its customers.